Attention students, faculty and staff: Parking procedures for Fall 2016. Click here for details.

 There are two ways for candidates to obtain BCI’s:

 1. Candidates can apply for and receive the BCI report through the FSEHD during the early fall and spring semesters at times to be announced on the FSEHD home page.

 - A check for $5.00 payable to "BCI"

-- A copy of photo identification containing the date of birth (for example, a copy of driver's license, passport or other government-issued identification).
+- A copy of photo identification containing the date of birth (for example, a copy of driver's license (front and back), passport or other government-issued identification).

 Candidates then pick up their BCI reports in Horace Mann 105 seven to ten business days after submitting their materials.

 2. Candidates can obtain BCIs anytime throughout the year directly through the Department of the Attorney General.
 This is a faster way for candidates to obtain their report.
 The Department of Attorney General, Bureau of Criminal Identification located at 150 South Main Street, Providence, RI 02903.
 Candidates should consult the website for current hours of operation, cost, and processing time. http://www.riag.ri.gov/BCI/index.php